The Dragons of Nova

 Visiting Cvareh’s home was exciting.
 Floating cities, waterfalls and Ari questioning the mechanics of all this added to the enjoyment.
 And though we get a more slower, political side to the plot from their chapters, Florence’s POV provides the action.

-In the last book, I wasn’t really a fan of her, but towards the end, I became the biggest fan.
-She became more sure of herself and her decisions, involving herself more in the rebellion not because of Ari, but because she believed it to be right; she had the most character development, and it was great.
+And in the last book, I wasn’t really a fan of her, but towards the end, I became the biggest fan.
+She became more sure of herself and her decisions, involving herself more in the rebellion not because of Ari, but because she believed it to be right; she had the most character development and found her agency, and it was great.
 It’s also hinted that she may be bisexual?
 Hell yes.

-Back with the dragons, we meet Petra, who I didn’t really have any feeling towards until the end.
-It’s made known that her and Ari are very much alike and I would’ve loved if they became allies or even friends.
-The romance in this book was everything.
-The transition from YA to Adult (it has some adult scenes)… I didn’t know I needed this.
+it has some adult scenes… I didn’t know I needed this.
 Cva is such a romantic and some of the things he does for her are intense… it’s making me question myself…

 Like in the last book, we get a few chapters from the POV of the villain(s) and though I wasn’t as excited about them as last book, I still enjoyed being in their mind.
-Arianna meets a few new people and her dynamic with Cain -Petra’s right hand man- intrigued me.
-He hated her kind, but their relationship was always on the verge of them becoming sort of friends, yet never quite getting there.
+Arianna meets a few new people and her dynamic with Cain—Petra’s right hand man, intrigued me.
+He hated her kind and the discussion on discrimination was subtle yet so very there, but their relationship was always on the verge of them becoming sort of friends, yet never quite getting there.